harishk435/kubernetes-ml-microservice/README.md

 ### Kubernetes Steps

 * Setup and Configure Docker locally
+  - Install docker and create docker hub account

 * Setup and Configure Kubernetes locally
+  - Install a virtual machine like VirtualBox and minikube
+  - Start a local cluster: minikube start

 * Create Flask app in Container
+  - Build image and add a descriptive tag: docker build --tag=demoprediction .
+  - Upload docker image: ./upload_docker.sh where your docker id should be used

 * Run via kubectl
+  - Run in Kubernetes: ./run_kubernetes.sh where dockerpath should be same name as defined above
+  - Make prediction using second terminal: ./make_prediction.sh